wehlutyk/thesis/content/1-introduction-2-review.md

 The empirical study of information diffusion and spread has steadily grown since the advent of digital traces;
 new factors are increasingly included in analyses, and the influence of core processes such as attention is gradually becoming clearer [an interesting addition would be the role of power relationships, which are also detectable through markers of interactive behaviour, @danescu-niculescu-mizil_echoes_2011].
 As mentioned above, @acerbi_cultural_2016 provides a useful overview of other works that will prove relevant for current questions of cultural evolution.

+#### Conclusion

-As we discuss in @sec:brainscopypaste, the development of such data set collection and analysis methods can bring crucial insight, as well as refined questions, to the study of the reciprocal influences between cognition and culture.
+As we discuss in @sec:brainscopypaste, the development of data set collection and analysis methods can bring crucial insight, as well as refined questions, to the study of the reciprocal influences between cognition and culture.
+Other empirical fields in psychology and linguistics will prove crucial to the study of the viability of CAT as a framework to study the ties between cognition and culture.
+@sec:brainscopypaste will further introduce works in psycholinguistics relevant to the study of quotes online, and @sec:discussion will discuss how future works could make deeper use of "Smartphone Psychology" to contribute to the more contentious issues.
+\todo{actually do that.}
+Let us now move on to the most debated developments of cultural evolution, the criticisms opposed to the approach, the alternatives emerging from these critiques, and the possibilities of reconciliation.

-### Criticisms and alternatives {#sec:intro-review-criticisms}
+### Developments, criticisms and alternatives {#sec:intro-review-developments}